modular-magician/terraform-provider-google-beta/website/docs/r/compute_url_map.html.markdown

   Attempting to set it on a route that points exclusively to Backend Buckets will result in a configuration error.
 Up to 5 cookie names can be specified.

+<a name="nested_default_route_action_dynamic_compression_policy"></a>The `dynamic_compression_policy` block supports:

+* `compression_mode` -
+  (Required)
+  Specifies the dynamic compression mode for responses matched by this route.
+  AUTOMATIC: the load balancer compresses eligible text responses using Brotli or gzip, choosing the best encoding supported by the client as indicated by the Accept-Encoding request header.
+DISABLED: disables dynamic compression for this route, even if it is enabled on the backend; compressed responses already cached by Cloud CDN are not served to clients.
+  Possible values are: `AUTOMATIC`, `DISABLED`.

 ## Attributes Reference